 Step 4.
 Recover lost/deleted NAS data

-Then, Qiling data recovery software will connect to your NAS and start a NAS device scanning.
-After the scan, you will see all the deleted, lost, or existing files on your NAS server.
+Qiling data recovery software will connect to your NAS and start a scanning process.
+After the scan, you will see all deleted, lost, or existing files on your NAS server, allowing you to recover what you need.

 Click the "Recover" button to restore deleted NAS files.

-Consult with Qiling data recovery experts for one-on-one manual recovery service.
-We could offer the following services after FREE diagnosis.
-Our decades-experienced engineers are knowledgeable and can repair the damaged RAID structure and restore data from all RAID levels.
+Consult with Qiling data recovery experts for one-on-one manual recovery service, which includes repairing damaged RAID structures and restoring data from all RAID levels, all done after a FREE diagnosis.
+Our decades-experienced engineers are knowledgeable and skilled to handle the task.

-Now you have known the basics about broken RAID recovery.
-You can select the Qiling NAS data recovery software mentioned above to start RAID recovery.
-It's a powerful data recovery tool for everyone to retrieve lost, formatted, or deleted data.
+Now that you've learned the basics of broken RAID recovery, you can start the process with the Qiling NAS data recovery software, a powerful tool that can help retrieve lost, formatted, or deleted data.